5G will create a faster world. But will it be a better one? It’s up to public sector leaders to seize its transformational potential.

 Planning and policies will need to develop to make sure that the required density is achieved.
 It’s going to require significant capital expenditure and operating costs, so bold and imaginative thinking will have to support the right commercial models and incentives to create broad benefits for the public and private sectors.

-In my next blog, I’m going to give more of a flavour of how I see 5G’s impact in the public sector and the transformational results it could achieve.
+In my next blog, I’m going to give more of a flavor of how I see 5G’s impact in the public sector and the transformational results it could achieve.
 What most excites you about the 5G future?
 I’d love to hear from you.

 Copyright © 2019 Accenture.
 All rights reserved.